tstack/lnav/docs/source/ui.rst

 * the log format for the top line;
 * the current view;
 * the line number for the top line in the display;
-* the current search hit and the total number of hits;
+* the current search hit, the total number of hits, and the search term;

 If the view supports filtering, there will be a status line showing the
 following: